PramithPriyamantha/Devil-Queen/README.md

 **Eva** is powered with neural networks, artificial brain cells and brain that can remember conversation. **Eva** developed by me for like a virtual assistants. __(Siri, Sam, Tesla etc..)__
 Devil-Queen has %5 data of **Eva** to interact with users.
 Our gan datas stored on Brainshop.
 If users want to access **Eva**, they must start message with `Eva`

-### 🐺 What does Asena mean?
+### 🐺 What does Devil mean?
 [Asena](https://tr.wikipedia.org/wiki/Asena), comes from Turkish mythology.
-According to Turkish mythology, Asena is a she-wolf that plays an important role.
+According to Turkish mythology, Devil is a she-wolf that plays an important role.

 <details>
   <summary><h3>Other Questions ❔</h3></summary>